-We've done a huge amount of research and testing on various sweeteners and sucralose has been selected as it is a) the best safety profile, b) tastes most like a natural sugar and c) can be used in very small doses, which means purity is maintained.
+We've done a huge amount of research and testing on various sweeteners and sucralose has been selected as it is a) the best safety profile, b) tastes most like natural sugar and c) can be used in very small doses, which means purity is maintained.

 It is more costly for us to use sucralose than sweeteners like Ace-K and Aspartame, but we think it is a sensible choice.
 If you're looking for naturally sweetened protein powder, we have a huge range of natural products which use a combination of Stevias and Monk Fruit.

 We love promoting completely natural products and highly recommend trying this range!

 Using protein powder is really simple.
 You start by filling a shaker with water (or milk if you prefer) then add your scoop of protein, put the lid on, shake and drink.
 We recommend about 5 seconds of vigorous shaking to ensure no lumps.

 Protein shakes also make perfect snacks.
 They're reasonably filling, so mid-afternoon or mid-morning can be a great time if you get peckish.

 This varies depending on the density of the powder, but generally, a heaped to rounded scoop contains 30g of protein powder.

-Keep in mind 30g of protein powder isn't 30g of actual protein, in this you will get between 23 and 27g of protein depending on the protein powder supplement.
+Keep in mind 30g of protein powder isn't 30g of actual protein.
+You will get between 23 and 27g of protein depending on the protein powder supplement.

 It pays to know your powders though, which is why we recommend a set of our micro scales.
 Use them a few times and you'll get a good eye for how much powder you want to take each time.

 Absolutely, and there are many reasons to take it.
 Buying and using protein powder from Bulk Nutrients, allows you to increase your protein intake in a really cost effective way, conveniently, taking in as few carbohydrates and fats as possible.

 Our customers love how easy it is to have a few shakes a day and increase their protein levels by 50g, and you can do so without having lots of carbs and fats, which is difficult with many food sources.